Abolah/Coinbot/README.md

 ```
 python3.6 main.py
 ```
-If you want to run the bot on a VPS you should install Screen and run the bot on another detached screen to not stop the bot.
+If you want to run the bot on a VPS you should install Supervisor and run the bot on a supervisor instance so that the bot will automatically relaunch if it stop.

 ```
-screen -S CoinBot
+supervisorctl start CoinBot
-python3.6 main.py
-Ctrl A + D
 ```